 A trip to the north is incomplete without sampling this mouth-watering traditional Irish dish.

 Referred to as a ‘potato pancake’, boxty is essentially grated potato and mashed potato mixed with typical pancake ingredients and pan-fried – the texture is often likened to a mixture between a pancake and a hash brown.
 Irish boxty can also be enjoyed in other forms, including as a boiled dumpling or baked into a loaf.

-Boxty is often eaten with butter and a cup of tea, and is also a popular breakfast food.
+This national dish of Ireland is often eaten with butter and a cup of tea.

-Barmbrack is one of Ireland’s favourite sweet treats, a sweet bread filled with sultanas and raisins to be enjoyed with your afternoon cup of tea.
+Barmbrack is one of Ireland’s favourite sweet treats.
+It is a sweet bread filled with sultanas and raisins to be enjoyed with your afternoon cup of tea.

-The taste of the Irish Barmbrack falls somewhere in between that of a sandwich bread and a cake.
-It is often included in traditional Irish Halloween celebrations as a fun fortune-telling game, whereby various items are placed within the bread, and whoever receives it is to expect an associated fortune.
+The taste of the Irish Barmbrack falls somewhere in between that of sandwich bread and a cake.
+It is often included as traditional Irish food in Halloween celebrations as a fun fortune-telling game.
+That is where various items are placed within the bread, and whoever receives it is to expect an associated fortune.

 In a traditional Barmbrack, you are likely to find a ring, a twig, a coin and a piece of cloth, representing marriage, an unhappy marriage, good fortune and bad luck respectively.

 No matter which item you receive while eating Barmbrack, there is always a chance that your future will include a trip to the dentist!